cferdinandi/vanilla-js-guides/content/guides/terminal.md

 ---
-title: "Terminal"
+title: "Terminal & Command Line"
 date: 2018-01-16T10:05:20-05:00
 draft: false
 noTitle: true
 description: ""
 ---

-<h1 class="no-padding-top no-margin-bottom h5 text-sans">Terminal (<em>pre-order</em>)</h1>
+<h1 class="no-padding-top no-margin-bottom h5 text-sans">Terminal & Command Line (<em>pre-order</em>)</h1>
 <p><span class="text-xlarge text-serif">Get comfortable with the command line and speed up your development&nbsp;time.</span></p>

 <img class="img-center img-hero" alt="" src="/img/guides/terminal.png">

 <span class="text-large">Learn the ins-and-outs of working with Terminal in about an&nbsp;hour.</span>

 This guide is short, focused, and made for beginners.
-Get hands-on learning and grow your portfolio with a real project using command line in the Terminal app.
+Get hands-on learning and grow your portfolio with a real project using command line in the Terminal.

 <p><mark>⏰ <em><strong>Coming Soon!</strong> This guide is available for pre-order as part of <a href="/complete-set/">the Complete Set</a> and <a href="/tooling-bundle/">Tooling&nbsp;Bundle</a>.</em></mark></p>